Everyone is talking about context engineering.

 No amount of retrieval-augmented generation fixes a team that hasn't made those decisions.

-- Vague tickets that generate technically correct but product-wrong code
+- Vague tickets that generate technically correct but product-wrong code — the reason Jira tickets fail AI agents

 - "Improve the checkout flow" tasks where the agent optimizes the wrong thing